sehaj2715/TagVault/README.md

 ## BackupThing

+### Project Summary

-Telegram bot to back up files with tags, search them, and manage metadata.
-Files remain on Telegram; metadata lives in Postgres.
-A tiny Flask server exposes a health check.
+BackupThing is a Telegram bot that allows users to back up their files with associated tags.
+The bot provides functionalities to search for files using tags, filenames, or extensions, and to manage file metadata such as names and tags.
+While the files are stored on Telegram's servers, the metadata is kept in a PostgreSQL database.
+Additionally, a lightweight Flask web server is included to expose a health check endpoint.

+### Tools and Technologies

+*   **Backend:** Python
+*   **Telegram Bot Framework:** `python-telegram-bot`
+*   **Database:** PostgreSQL (interfaced with `psycopg2-binary`)
+*   **Web Server:** Flask
+*   **Configuration:** `python-dotenv` for managing environment variables

 ### Prerequisites